 We also have a need for volunteers to give their time without their dog by assisting with our Pet Therapy training classes.
 Our Pet Therapy training classes are Wednesday evenings and Saturday mornings, and volunteers help prospective therapy dogs and their handlers practice the skills they need to become registered therapy teams with our organization.
 This is a great volunteer opportunity for dog lovers and for anyone interested in learning more about dog training or pet therapy.
 No experience is required, and school-age children can also volunteer along with a chaperone.
 We require a background check or a signed waiver prior to volunteering.
 To learn more about this opportunity, visit our Training Class Volunteer

 About Paws and Think Inc.

 Paws & Think is a non-profit organization focusing on the at-risk community, both human and canine.
-Our vision is to instill pride and confidence in those we serve.
-We do this with two proven methods.
-The first method is training and providing therapy dog teams for both animal assisted activities and animal assisted therapies to youth, seniors and special needs individuals of all ages.
-This includes Reading Education Assistance Dogs who facilitate learning for young students in low income areas.
+Our vision is to create a community where “every person who would benefit from a dog has the opportunity, and every dog fulfills its potential.”
+We do this with two proven methods: one of training and providing therapy dogs for both animal assisted activities and animal assisted therapies to youth, seniors and special needs individuals of all ages.
 The second method is our Youth–Canine Programs that facilitate classes for at-risk youth and teens, helping them to train shelter dogs with positive reinforcement behaviors.
 The young people learn responsibility, job readiness, anger management, parenting skills, leadership and positive life skills, while at the same time increasing the dog’s chances of adoption because of the basic obedience skills learned.
 Pride and confidence are found as a result of both aspects of our vision.